-It's pretty safe to travel around Albania.
+The short answer, no. It's pretty safe to travel around Albania.
 Albania does have petty crime, but no more than a major city would elsewhere.
-Crime is rare, and most locals are hospitable and welcoming.
-Violent crime rarely affects travelers unlike the questionable driving habits of the locals.
+Crime is rare, and most locals are hospitable and welcoming to travelers.
+Violent crime rarely affects visitors, unlike the questionable driving habits of many locals.

-With tourism increasing each year, this will help lift locals out of poverty however pickpocketing does sometimes happen (significantly less than other major European destinations such as Paris or Barcelona) so always secure your belongings and be aware of your surroundings including on public transport.
+Tourism is becoming popular in Albania and this will boost the economy, however pickpocketing does happen (significantly less than other major European destinations such as Paris or Barcelona) so always secure your belongings and be aware of your surroundings, including on public transport.

-Carjacking is rare in Albania but vehicle theft is widespread, so make sure your vehicle is locked and keep your posessions well hidden in the trunk.
+Carjacking is rare in Albania, but vehicle theft is widespread, so make sure your vehicle is locked and keep your posessions well hidden in the trunk.
 Always try to park your rental vehicle in a secure car park where security cameras or attendants are available.

-Harassment of women in the streets rarely occurs.
+Harassment of women in the streets is rare.

-The Albania - Kosovo border in the north east of the country is considered unsafe because Albanians are a heavily-armed people (there's been a lot of cross-border nastiness over the centuries)
+The Albania - Kosovo border in the north east of the country is considered unsafe because Albanians are a heavily-armed people (there's been a lot of cross-border trouble over the centuries).

 Adding to the lawlessness of the north, there are unexploded landmines from wars and conflicts in the region.
 This includes the cities of Bajram Curri and Tropoje.
 Stick to paths and marked trails to be safe.

 The US travel advisory has highlighted the southern town of Lazarat with increased risk of crime.
-The situation has improved there in recent years however clashes between state police and marijuana growers do occur, so may be wise to reconsider your travel there.
+The situation has improved in recent years, however clashes between state police and marijuana farmers do occur, so reconsider your need to travel there.

-Visitors need to be very careful at ATM machines.
-Be alert for strangers looking over their shoulders at the PIN number and also for any interference with the machine itself that could indicate a camera or card scanner that steals your details when you scan your card.
+Visitors need to be very careful when using ATMs.
+Be alert for strangers looking over your shoulders at the PIN number, and also for any interference with the machine itself that could indicate a camera or card scanner that steals your details when you scan your card.

-You may be asked to buy a drink for the bar owner or waitress of which you will get charged a premium.
+You may be asked to buy a drink for the bar owner or waitress, and then you will get charged a premium.
 Don't do it.

-It's also worth avoiding bars and nightclubs especially those which are associated with any type of prostitution or exotic dancing, as these are the spots where a lot of Albania's gun violence occurs.
+It's also worth avoiding bars and nightclubs which are associated with any type of prostitution or exotic dancing, as these are the spots where a lot of Albania's gun violence occurs.

 Many students and gap year travelers like to earn money while making their way around the world and find jobs in interesting places.

 Check the bona fides of any agency as best you can.
 Ask them for details of past employees and contact them yourself.
 Legitimate agencies will be happy to hand over details to help you make an informed decision.

 It's estimated that across Albania there are around ~100,000 tonnes of stockpiled munitions in various depots.
 These ad hoc magazines present a significant danger from explosion and are only slowly being controlled and dealt with appropriately.
 In 2008, there was a major explosion close to a motorway just outside Tirana at an ex-military depot.

 Guns are widely used in Albania, and it is estimated there are approximately 210,000 illegally held firearms in the country, and there is little security or attention to storage in the average domestic home.

-Nightclubs are the sort of place where a bump becomes a shove and becomes a gang fight or shoot out with little notice and it's important to be vigilant at all times.
+Nightclubs are the sort of place where a bump becomes a shove and then a gang fight or shoot out, with little notice and it's important to be vigilant at all times.